blab/nextflu/README.md

 ## Build

-To run locally, you'll need Firefox, Python and pip.
+To run locally, you'll need Firefox, Python, pip and [muscle](http://www.drive5.com/muscle/).
 With them installed, additional dependencies can be installed with:

 	pip install -r requirements.txt